 For most parents, it will be a pleasurable experience to see their baby moving about on screen.
 However, there is the small possibility that the sonographer will find an anomaly.
 This news most often comes as a shock and it can be very stressful waiting for a follow up scan to confirm the finding.

-Occasionally, the sonographer will see something called a "soft marker" on the scan.
-This is a feature picked up by the ultrasound equipment that is not harmful to your baby but can sometimes indicate that there is a problem with your baby's chromosomes, such as Down's syndrome.
-Depending on the type and number of markers, you might be offered an amniocentesis to rule out chromosomal problems.
-Being told about soft markers can make you anxious.
+Occasionally, the sonographer will see something called a ‘variant’ on the scan.
+This is a feature picked up by the ultrasound equipment that is not harmful to your baby in itself but can sometimes indicate that there is a chromosomal or genetic condition.
+Depending on the type and number of variants, you might be offered an amniocentesis.
+Being told about such variants can make you anxious.
 You should be offered an appointment with a consultant to discuss the findings.